hercule115/mySosh/README.md

 Verbose mode is available (use "-v")

+Information about extra balance can be retrieved using the "-e" flag.

 A local cache file is managed by the tool (use "-c") which could be used to get 'locally available' data w/o connecting to the server.
 Warning: Local information may be outdated.